User’s guide

 Tasks

 Test single tasks at single remote host test_01.
-Create a playbook
+Create the playbook pb.yml

 - hosts: test_01